GrowthDeFi/community/governance/votes/Executive vote - December 17, 2021.md

 - Adjustments to the PSM fees, 0.3% tin and 0% tout, towards discontinuation
 - Changes the stability fee for AVAX/DAI to 5%/year
 - Surplus withdrawal of 142,491 MOR
-- Instates a 24-hour mandatory delay to execute approved proposals

 If this executive proposal passes, the following **additions** will be made to the MOR Protocol:
 - A new Curve-based PSM module to be introduced; it allows operations using DAI/USDC/USDT

 **Voting for this executive proposal will place your GRO in support of the changes and additions outlined above.**

-If this executive proposal passes, the changes and additions listed above will become active in the MOR (Avalanche) Protocol soon after it reaches the minimum quorum.
+If this executive proposal passes, the changes and additions listed above will only become active in the MOR (Avalanche) Protocol after the GSM Pause Delay has expired.
+The GSM Pause Delay is currently set to **24 hours**.

 If this executive proposal does not pass within 30 days, then it will expire and can no longer have any effect on the MOR (Avalanche) Protocol.